BitKnitting/FHmonitor/docs/FHmonitor.rst

 Monitor class
 -------------

-The class you need to care about is :class:`~FHmonitor.monitor.Monitor`.
+The class you will use the most is :class:`~FHmonitor.monitor.Monitor`.
 This class contains methods to:

 * Take an active and reactive power reading (see :meth:`~FHmonitor.monitor.Monitor.take_reading`).